 My first initial though was where do I go!!
-I had been to High Wheeldon near Earl Sterndale last week and managed to get some great shots of fog and sunset moving up the valley towards me (Picture is Here) and as it gives a great advantage point at 422 metres this was my first thought of a place to go. (if your interested in what’s the highest hill in the Peak District you can visit The Complete Guide to the Peak District- Highest Hills over 1,000ft)
+I had been to High Wheeldon near Earl Sterndale last week and managed to get some great shots of fog and sunset moving up the valley towards me it also gives a great advantage point at 422 metres this was my first thought of a place to go. (if your interested in what’s the highest hill in the Peak District you can visit The Complete Guide to the Peak District- Highest Hills over 1,000ft)

 My alarm went of at 6am as sunrise was at a pleasant 07:40 which gave me ample time to cope with the frost and -2 degrees defrosting the car and putting some warm clothes on!

-As I drove the 40 minutes I was passing though pockets of fog even when I left home it was deep fog so I wasn’t really sure what to expect and even at that moment I was thinking of alternative locations like Shutlingsloe near Buxton to get above the fog, as I drove further into the Peak District the fog was incredible lingering in the low lands, as I approached Longnor and drove over the hill towards Crowdecote I knew I had made the right choice as the fog was lingering I arrived at High Wheeldon in good time, in fact I arrived at about 06:40 giving me an hour to walk the 10 minutes and set-up, so I took a nice slow walk up the hill.
+As I drove the 40 minutes I was passing though pockets of fog even when I left home it was thick fog so I wasn’t really sure what to expect and even at that moment I was thinking of alternative locations like Shutlingsloe near Buxton to get above it.

 As I got to the top I was met with a wonderful sight of the Dove valley where the River Dove snakes though the valley surrounded by some of the more popular hills such as Chrome Hill and Parkhouse Hill near the village of Hollinsclough.

 As I drove back I went via Sheen and Butterton and I was overwhelmed by what I saw at Butterton, the church of St Bartholomew was pushing high above the fog making a most wonderful sight so I pulled over and took a few photos and even drove some more to get a better angle!
-My most favorite photo of the morning has to be from Butterton I managed to get into a good position to capture the church poking though the fog, you can see it here
+My most favorite photo of the morning has to be from Butterton I managed to get into a good position to capture the church poking though the fog.

 I then carried on home and was back in the kitchen for 9:45am having a nice brew to warm me up and had a few hours with the family, all in all a fabulous morning in the Peak District.